On the number of Regge trajectories for dual amplitudes: Ruling out dual model amplitudes with finitely many trajectories

 drops out at large $n$ and therefore it cannot produce a singularity in $t$ at all, hence the expected pole with correctly normalized, and $s$-dependent residue cannot be generated.
 Thus, these spectra are excluded by crossing and subtracted channel duality alone.

 Let us now turn to spectra growing slower than $n^2$ asymptotically, $m_n^2<n^2$.
-For them, convergence up to $t=m_1^2$ also forces an exponential decay of the coefficients $c_n$, of the form
+For them, demanding that after removing the pole at $t=m_0^2$ the once-subtracted $s$-channel expansion of the amplitude should converge up to $t=m_1^2$ and diverge precisely at $t=m_1^2$ also forces an exponential decay of the coefficients $c_n$ by the same reasoning as in the previous section.
+The asymptotic behaviour of the $c_n$ at large $n$ in this case is of the form

-We will now see that this prevents a Regge pole from being generated in the Froissart-Gribov formula.
+We will now see that again this asymptotic decay prevents a Regge pole from being generated in the partial wave coefficients via the Froissart-Gribov formula.
+The discussion differs from the one in the unsubtracted case, since in this case we need to deal with a subtle point regarding the analyticity in $J$ for the once-subtracted amplitude.
+The need for one subtraction implies the presence of a constant term in the amplitude, which would generate the divergence of the integral in the Froissart-Gribov projection at $J=0$ even for negative values of $t$.
+This implies that the subtraction yields a pole at $J=0$ in the complex $J$-plane, sometimes referred to as a \textit{fixed} Regge pole.

-To do this, we need to come back to a subtle point regarding analyticity in $J$ for the once-subtracted amplitude.
-The subtraction yields a so-called \textit{fixed} Regge pole at $J=0$, as the need for one subtraction implies the presence of a constant term in the amplitude, which would generate the divergence of the integral in the Froissart-Gribov projection at $J=0$.
-Since $\alpha(m_n^2)=n$,\footnote{Remember that this follows by the very definition of our leading and single trajectory, a state of mass $m_n^2$ has spin $n$.} we have $\alpha(m_0^2)=0$ and therefore we need to analyze the behaviour of the partial wave $A_J(s)$ at some value of $s>m_0^2$, where the putative Regge pole and fixed pole would coincide.\footnote{In particular, $s=0$ would not work.} Let us then choose $m_0^2<s_0<m_1^2$ and look at $A_J(s_0)$, given by:
+If the $f_J$ has singularities, the representation given in eq.\eqref{eq:FGformula-poles-residues} would break down as soon as $J$ reaches the first one, and therefore we must restrict to values of $J$ to the right of this putative pole in the complex $J$-plane when using it.
+Since $\alpha(m_n^2)=n$,\footnote{Remember that this follows by the very definition of our leading and single trajectory, a state of mass $m_n^2$ has spin $n$.} we have $\alpha(m_0^2)=0$ and therefore we need to analyze the behaviour of the partial wave $f_J(s)$ at some value of $s>m_0^2$, where the putative Regge pole and fixed pole would coincide at $J=0$.
+In particular, the previous choice $s=0$ would not work.